VileEnd/learningChineseSigns/README.md

 ## Deployment

 - **Cloudflare Pages** – The project ships with `@sveltejs/adapter-cloudflare` and a Pages-focused `wrangler.toml`.
-Build with `npm run build` and deploy `.svelte-kit/cloudflare` via Cloudflare Pages (framework preset: SvelteKit) or run `wrangler pages deploy .svelte-kit/cloudflare`.
+Build with `npm run build` and deploy `.svelte-kit/cloudflare` via Cloudflare Pages (framework preset: SvelteKit) or run `npm run deploy:pages` (which bundles `npm run build && wrangler pages deploy .svelte-kit/cloudflare`).
 For local testing run `wrangler pages dev .svelte-kit/cloudflare --local` after building.
 - **Cloudflare Workers** – If you later target Workers directly, create a separate Wrangler configuration (for example `wrangler.worker.toml`) that specifies a `main` entry point and asset binding before running `wrangler deploy`.
 - **Other hosts** – The generated client assets live in `build/`.
 Swap to a different adapter if you later target another platform.